top of page

 Now that we discussed the fundamentals of fat, let’s talk about how our bodies use it for stored energy, and how it is released from the body!

-Recap on the process of metabolism
+Recap on the Process of Metabolism

 Glycogen is released by an important hormone called glucagon.
-When the body doesn't need to use glucose for energy, it is stored in the liver and muscles by insulin.
+When the body doesn’t need to use glucose for energy, it is stored in the liver and muscles by insulin.
 Glycogen is this stored form of connected glucose molecules.
 When the body needs a quick boost of energy or is not getting glucose from food, glycogen is broken down to release glucose into the bloodstream to be used as fuel by the cells.
-Your body can store enough glycogen in order to keep you fueled for about a day.
+Your body can store enough glycogen to keep you fueled for about a day.
 This process is called glycogenolysis.

-Gluconeogenesis occurs when glycogen stores become low and glucose consumption is too low or nonexistent, such as during periods of starvation or prolonged fasting.
+Gluconeogenesis occurs when glycogen stores become low and glucose consumption is too low or nonexistent.
+For example, during periods of starvation or prolonged fasting.
 Although the body has enough glycogen stored in the muscles and liver to last about a day, after approximately 14 hours in a fasted state it will begin to increase its percentage of gluconeogenesis, generating energy in increased ratios as time goes on.
 In this stage, energy that is stored in adipose tissue all around your body in the form of triglycerides will be liberalized.
 In the fat cell, other types of lipases (enzymes that break down fats) work to break down fats into fatty acids and glycerol in a process called lipolysis.
-These lipases are activated by various hormones, such as glucagon, epinephrine, and growth hormone.
+These lipases are activated by various hormones, such as glucagon, epinephrine and growth hormone.
 The resulting glycerol and fatty acids are released into the blood and travel to the liver through the bloodstream.
-Once in the liver, the glycerol and fatty acids can be either further broken down directly to get energy, or used to make glucose.
+Once in the liver, the glycerol and fatty acids can be either further broken down directly to get energy or used to make glucose.

-An additional alternative form of energy that can be generated if needed, is the formation of Ketone bodies from our fat reserves.
+An additional alternative form of energy that can be generated, if needed, is the formation of Ketone bodies from our fat reserves.
 Ketone bodies can serve as a fuel source if glucose levels are too low in the body.
-Ketones serve as fuel in times of prolonged starvation, carbohydrate deprivation, or when patients suffer from uncontrolled diabetes and cannot utilize most of the circulating glucose.
+Ketones serve as fuel in times of prolonged starvation, carbohydrate deprivation or when patients suffer from uncontrolled diabetes and cannot utilize most of the circulating glucose.
 In these scenarios, fat stores are liberated, generating ketone bodies to the body and brain for energy.

-So, in losing weight, what happens to the fat we use for energy?
+When losing weight, what happens to the fat we use for energy?

-This is where things become very interesting!
+This is where things become very interesting.

 As the body begins to draw on our fat stores for energy, although the number of fat cells remains the same, each fat cell simply gets smaller.